Skip to main content

 custom_tool_v?custom_tool_v1, custom_tool_v2, etc.

-Start with broad globs during initial policy development, then tighten them as you understand which specific tools your agent uses.
+Start with broad globs during initial card development, then tighten them as you understand which specific tools your agent uses.
 A mapping like mcp__browser__* is fine for week one.
-By month two, you should enumerate the specific tools.
+By month two, enumerate the specific tools.

 When the policy engine evaluates a tool, it follows this order:

-1. Forbidden check: Does the tool match any forbidden pattern?
+1. Forbidden check: does the tool match any enforcement.forbidden[].pattern?
 If yes, the tool is a violation regardless of capability mappings.

-2. Capability match: Does the tool match any capability_mappings tool pattern?
+2. Capability match: does the tool match any capabilities[*].tools glob?
 If yes, the tool is allowed and mapped to the corresponding card actions.

-3. Default fallback: If neither forbidden nor mapped, apply defaults.unmapped_tool_action.
+3. Default fallback: if neither forbidden nor mapped, apply enforcement.unmapped_tool_action.

-A tool can match multiple capability mappings.
-This is not an error — it means the tool satisfies multiple card actions.
+A tool can match multiple capabilities.
+This isn’t an error — it means the tool satisfies multiple card actions (e.g., a file-read tool satisfying both read_file and read_source_code).

 Warn

 Log violations but do not block.
 X-Policy-Verdict: warn header returned.
-This is the default mode.
+Default mode.

 Enforce